tag

 The Health Benefits Of MCTs

-There are a lot of benefits to feeding your dog MCT.
+There are several health benefits to feeding your dog MCT.
 MCTs can:

 • Fuel the brain